 Equilibrium, kinetics and electrochemistry are the primary focus of this course.
-Meets 3 lecture hours and a 2.2-hour laboratory per week.
+Lecture and laboratory meet separately each week.
 The laboratory emphasizes basic techniques in quantitative and qualitative analysis.
-Prerequisite: CHM 151 or permission of the Dean of the School of Liberal Arts and Sciences.
+Prerequisite: CHM 151 or permission of the Dean of the School of Liberal Arts.
 Lab fee: \$75.
 Offered every spring semester.